Connect with others who understand.

 Measuring magnesium levels in the body is difficult because most of the mineral is stored in cells and bone.
 Our bodies use just what’s needed and store the rest in these locations.

-Magnesium has been used to treat migraines for a long time.
+Magnesium has been used to treat migraine for a long time.
 Following are several qualities of the mineral that make it effective in preventing and treating migraine attacks.

 Formation and Metabolism of Substances in the Body